The above table does not apply to special category personal data, which we will only process with your explicit consent.

 If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
 Get Safe Online is supported by HM Government and leading businesses

 We hope that we can resolve any query or concern you may raise about our use of your information.

-This policy was published on 1st September 2018 and last updated on 23rd June 2020.
+This policy was last updated on 16 November 2023.